 Icebergs Conflict Resolution Workshop

-CHOICES Program utilizes various approaches to assist students in gaining a better understanding of their alcohol and drug use through the use of self-exploration and reflection.
-A licensed substance abuse counselor utilizes guided materials that assists students in furthering their knowledge about alcohol and drugs, with a strong emphasis on self-identifying areas which warrant a need for change.
-Students are offered additional resources with skills that will support their desire for change.
+CHOICES Program utilizes various approaches to assist students in gaining a better understanding of their alcohol and drug use through self-exploration and reflection.
+A licensed substance abuse counselor applies guided materials to help students further their knowledge about alcohol and drugs, with a strong emphasis on self-identifying areas that warrant a need for change.
+The program offers students additional skill resources that will support their desire for change.

 Request for Workshop/Outreach

 If you would like to request that our staff provide a workshop or other outreach event, please contact the Joel Porter Counseling Center three weeks before the requested date.